cjdev2/kafka-rx/README.md

 libraryDependencies += "com.cj" % "kafka-rx" % "0.2.0-SNAPSHOT"
 ```

-For more code and help getting started, check out the [examples](examples/).
+For more code and help getting started, see the [examples](examples/).

 #### Contributing